TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Events.rst

 \\TYPO3\\CMS\\Core\\Resource\\Index\\FileIndexRepository
 ========================================================

-AfterFileAddedToIndexEvent
+:ref:`AfterFileAddedToIndexEvent`
-  Receives an array containing the information collected about the file whose index (i.e. "sys\_file" table entry) was just created.
+    Receives an array containing the information collected about the file whose index (i.e. :sql:`sys_file` table entry) was just created.

-AfterFileUpdatedInIndexEvent
+:ref:`AfterFileUpdatedInIndexEvent`
-  Receives an array containing the information collected about the file whose index (i.e. "sys\_file" table entry) was just updated.
+    Receives an array containing the information collected about the file whose index (i.e. :sql:`sys_file` table entry) was just updated.

-AfterFileRemovedFromIndexEvent
+:ref:`AfterFileRemovedFromIndexEvent`
-  Receives the uid of the file (i.e. "sys\_file" table entry) which was deleted.
+    Receives the uid of the file (i.e. :sql:`sys_file` table entry) which was deleted.

-AfterFileMarkedAsMissingEvent
+:ref:`AfterFileMarkedAsMissingEvent`
-  Receives the uid of the file (i.e. "sys\_file" table entry) which was marked as missing.
+    Receives the uid of the file (i.e. :sql:`sys_file` table entry) which was marked as missing.

 .. _fal-architecture-events-metadata-repository: